gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 <div class="webgl_center"><pre class="glocal-center-content">pow(-5, 3)</pre></div>
 <p>Well you can look at as</p>
 <div class="webgl_center"><pre class="glocal-center-content">-5 * -5 * -5 = -125</pre></div>
 <p>As you know multiplying a negative by a negative makes a positive.
-Multplying by a negative
+Multiplying by a negative
 again makes it negative.</p>
 <p>Well then what does this mean?</p>
 <div class="webgl_center"><pre class="glocal-center-content">pow(-5, 2.5)</pre></div>